tools4BCI/SignalServer/doc/user_manual/source/xml_config_description.rst

 The XML Configuration File -- Basics
 ====================================

 This is just a general description of the XML configuration file.
-Detailed description for particular hardware devices is described elsewhere.

 Subject Information
 ^^^^^^^^^^^^^^^^^^^